5 Child Identity Theft Statistics Every Parent Should Know

 There are over 5,300,000 ransomware attacks every month

-Except a decade later, that list of criminal activities has gotten even more extensive.
+Typically, our kids’ personally identifiable information, or PII, gets leaked onto the dark web, where it gets bundled and sold to identity thieves who use it to do all the bad things.
+Sadly, criminal activities have gotten even more extensive in recent years.
 It’s also gotten more expensive for families to fix the damage.
 In fact, the average household loses over $740 to ID fraud and spends an additional $400 on restoration, which results in a grand total of $1,140.

 And those are the lucky ones.